skoriche/Climate-REF4CMIP/README.md

 ## Deployments

-The concept of the REF was proposed by the CMIP Model Benchmarking Task Team (MBTT), to enable the near-realtime evaluation of AR7 FastTrack datasets.
+The concept of the REF was proposed by the CMIP Model Benchmarking Task Team (MBTT), to enable the near-realtime evaluation of CMIP7 Assessment Fast Track (AFT) datasets.
-This particular deployment will feature a set of metrics selected by the MBTT in consultation with the community (URL with the AR7 FastTrack configuration to come).
+This particular deployment will feature a set of metrics selected by the MBTT in consultation with the community (URL with the CMIP7 AFT configuration to come).

-The individual components of the REF have been designed to be useful for applications past the lifetime of the AR7 Fast Track.
+The individual components of the REF have been designed to be useful for applications past the lifetime of the CMIP7 AFT.
 These components can be extended to support evaluating other types of climate data.
 The REF is agnostic to what types of data and metrics are to be performed.